 A 2015 long-term study (PLOS) suggests that exclusive breastfeeding can lead to a slightly higher IQ when compared to formula feeding.

 Nursing gives your child the headstart she needs to explore the world around her and experience healthy cognitive development.

 The skin-to-skin contact and physical intimacy required when breastfeeding creates a feeling of security and belonging between mother and child.

 This helps your baby feel safe and protected to grow up to become confident and self-assured as they grow up.

 Ancient wisdom has always asserted the importance of breastfeeding.

 But, it is now a science-backed fact that nursing offers far superior nutrition benefits for your child than any other substitute.

-This is followed by a measured introduction of solid foods in conjunction with nursing, if possible.
+If possible, this is followed by a measured introduction of solid foods in conjunction with nursing.

-Along with the pediatric community, UNICEF agrees that breastmilk supports the optimal growth of the baby both mentally and physically.
+Along with the pediatric community, UNICEF agrees that breastmilk supports the baby’s mental and physical growth.

-While breast is best, some women prefer to formula feed their baby, and that’s okay too.
+While breast is best, some women prefer to formula feed their baby, which’s okay.